ShaneMaglangit/odin-book-t3/README.md

 # Odin Book T3

 > This was purely for exploratory purpose.
-Certains features may not be optimized and the webapp is unresponsive for smaller screens (nothing breakpoints can't solve).
+Certain features may not be optimized and the webapp is unresponsive for smaller screens (nothing breakpoints can't solve).

 Attempt towards the [Odin Book Project](https://www.theodinproject.com/lessons/nodejs-odin-book)